Facial Massages & TMJ: A Natural Approach to Jaw Relief.

 😌 Reduces Stress & Anxiety – Many TMJ symptoms worsen with stress.
 Facial massage activates the parasympathetic nervous system, promoting relaxation.

-🔄 Encourages Proper Jaw Movement – Massage can help realign the jaw and improve its range of motion, making daily activities like eating and talking more comfortable.
+🔄 Encourages Proper Jaw Movement – Massage can help realign the jaw and improve its range of motion.
+This makes daily activities like eating and talking more comfortable.

 Best Facial Massage Techniques for TMJ Relief